SabyasachiH/bigdatabase/README.md

 4. In your terminal change your directory into the project directory (i.e. `cd bigdatabase`)
 5. Run the ansible_wrapper.sh ```./ansible_wrapper.sh -b <Target machine hostname> <Target machine ip> <Target machine ssh port> <Target machine ssh user> [hadoop]```
+6. If Java is to be installed, please set setup_java to True in the vars file

+Note:
-6. Note: Hadoop will not be installed if parameter is not specified
+1. Hadoop will not be installed if parameter is not specified
-7. Note: Script will ask for sudo passwords multiple times during execution, please ensure provided user has elevated rights
+2. Script will ask for sudo passwords multiple times during execution, please ensure provided user has elevated rights
-8. If Java is to be installed, please set setup_java to True in the vars file

 # Web user interfaces
 --------------------------------------------------------------------------------